compiler-research/CppInterOp/docs/InstallationAndUsage.rst

    git clone --depth=1 --branch release/20.x https://github.com/llvm/llvm-project.git
    cd llvm-project

-If you want to have out-of-process JIT execution enabled in CppInterOp, then apply this patch on Linux-x86_64 and MacOS-Darwin environment.
+If you want to have out-of-process JIT execution enabled in CppInterOp, then apply this patch on Linux-x86_64 and MacOS arm64 environment.
 .. note::

    This patch will not work for Windows because out-of-process JIT execution is currently implemented for Linux and MacOS only.